 - 1. Department Updates (10 minutes)

 - ARC (Mark Carnero)

 - CRC (Winnie Hung)

 - FLC (Tami Cheshire)

 - SCC (Keith Heningburg)

 - 2. Ethnic Studies courses, programs, and degrees (Standing Agenda Item)

-- We will need to begin work on the Ethnic Studies program, incorporating all the ETHNS Intro courses.
+- If we are in agreement then we will need to begin work now on the Ethnic Studies program

-- We will need to begin work on the curriculum for the two courses for the Teaching Certificate
+- If we are in agreement about the Teaching Certificate, we will need to begin work now on the curriculum for the two courses to establish the Teaching Certificate and meet with SCOE representatives/board members

-- 3. Curriculum Updates

-- Remember Asian American Studies and Native American Studies have been added to the Socrates faculty disciplines in the drop-down menu, so we need to update our curriculum again.
-Minor change should go through curriculum as a consent item.

-- Unfinished business from last semester CSU Race and Ethnicity Requirement we need to work on this together for all of our courses.
+- Curriculum Updates while we are in establishing our Program and Certificate other courses need minimal updates and we need to apply for the Race & Ethnicity Requirement - Remember Asian American Studies and Native American Studies have been added to the Socrates faculty disciplines in the drop-down menu, so we need to update our curriculum again.
+Minor change should go through curriculum as a consent item. - Unfinished business from last semester CSU Race and Ethnicity Requirement we need to work on this together for all of our courses.
 There is a form to fill out.
 We need to update and share syllabi for 300, 320, 330, 340 and 350 because the CSU's look at COR's and syllabi.
 Work with Curriculum Chair and AO on this project. - 4.
 Discuss deletion of Multicultural requirement The Council might want to consider addressing this issue at each of the colleges and within the district at the District Curriculum Committee to change this requirement or delete it all together.
-We need advice from our Curriculum Committee Chair and Articulation Officer. - 5.
-DAS confirmed revised resolution to not support cross listed courses.
+We need advice from our Curriculum Committee Chair and Articulation Officer on how to proceed (Roxanne & Megan)